Humans, animals and land within shared ecological systems.

 COACHING _04

-Coaching takes place on the land, unfolding through time spent in nature and shaped by the conditions present, sometimes in the presence of horses and other animals.
+Coaching takes place on the land, sitting with nature and shaped by what develops, sometimes in the presence of horses and other animals.

 This is non-clinical work and follows clear ethical boundaries.
 When animals are present, their involvement is not directed.
 They are free to move away at any point.